-Eric Swalwell recalls clash with Marjorie Taylor Greene staffer: ‘People are just losing patience’
+Swalwell recalls clash with Taylor Greene staffer: ‘People are just losing patience’

 More recently, CNN published a video Friday from 2019 that showed Ms. Greene taunting Ms. Ocasio-Cortez through a mailbox slot on the door of the Democrat’s office on Capitol Hill.

 “I was a prosecutor.
-I’ve convicted people for less on stalking charges,” reacted Mr. Swalwell, who worked in the Alameda County District Attorney’s Office before Congress.
+I’ve convicted people for less on stalking charges,” reacted Mr. Swalwell, who worked in the Alameda County District Attorney’s Office before being elected to Congress.

 “She is following Ms. Ocasio-Cortez around for years trying to engage with her.
 She just needs to let it go.
 She’s just not that into you, Marjorie Taylor Greene.
 I’m sorry,” Mr. Swalwell added.